 - Do proper research about the employer, job profile, pay scale and the cost of living before sending the counter offer.

 - Justify what you’re asking by citing industry and market standards, and most importantly, your skills and the value you will bring to the company.

-- The letter should highly be focused how you are a deserving and fit for position candidate and you are worth the high salary you are asking for.
+- The letter should highly be focused on how you are a deserving candidate and fit for the position and worth the high salary that you have demanded from them.

-- Before sending thoroughly go through the letter and get review by an experienced friend or colleague or family member.
+- Before sending the letter, go through the letter and get it reviewed by an experienced friend or colleague or family member.